Diocese of Balanga: History

-The diocese celebrated its 50th anniversary on March 18, 2025.
+The diocese celebrated its 50th anniversary from March 17 to November 7, 2025.
 Its logo was unveiled and first used in 2020 under Ruperto Santos as its preparation.
-The mass for the diocese's anniversary was presided by Charles John Brown (Apostolic Nuncio to the Philippines), Florentino Lavarias, Teodoro Bacani (Bishop-Emeritus of Novaliches), former bishops Honesto Ongtioco and Socrates Villegas, and current Rufino Sescon.
+The mass for the diocese's anniversary was presided over by Charles John Brown (apostolic nuncio to the Philippines), Florentino Lavarias, Teodoro Bacani (bishop-emeritus of Novaliches), former bishops Honesto Ongtioco and Socrates Villegas, and current bishop Rufino Sescon.
+It was ended when Sescon closed the celebration on November 7, one day before the diocese's 50th canonical erection anniversary and separation of Bataan from San Fernando.

-Diocesan coat-of-arms
+Diocesan coat of arms

-The miter symbolizes the pastoral authority of a bishop which he will be exercising the office of his position, represented by the Balanga Cathedral, within the diocese's jurisdiction which is the entire province of Bataan.
+The miter symbolizes the pastoral authority of a bishop with which he will be exercising the office of his position, represented by the Balanga Cathedral, within the diocese's jurisdiction, which is the entire province of Bataan.